-Alternatively referred to as an Ethernet cable or LAN cable, a Cat 5 or category 5 is a network cable that consists of four twisted pairs of copper wire terminated by an RJ-45 connector.
-Cat 5 has a maximum length of 100m, exceeding this length without the aid of bridge or other network device could cause network issues.
-The picture shows an example of what a Cat 5 cable may look like with the connector, as well as the other end of the cable with each of the wires it contains.
+Alternatively known as an Ethernet cable or LAN cable, a Cat 5 or category 5 is a network cable that consists of four twisted pairs of copper wire terminated by an RJ-45 connector.
+The picture shows an example of a Cat 5 cable.